dnvr-zero/dnvr-zero-be/README.md

 <details>
 <summary>Click for more</summary>
 <p>We're (re)creating (or re-vitalizing) a site that encourages non-consumer leisure activities, creativity and exploring the habitat in which you find yourself.
 Create a "player", find a task to complete, and then sign up for that task.
-Submit proof once your done and gain sweet, sweet fake internet points to level up.</p>
+Submit proof once you're done and gain sweet, sweet fake internet points to level up.</p>

 <p>If you'd rather invent tasks for people to complete, do that too!
 Date ideas?
 Solo dates?
 Artist's date?
 Looking for a cure for your boredom?
 Want to meet people and explore your city?
 Want to do something fun with a loved one?
 Want to break the monotony of the same ol' routine?
 What are you waiting for?</p>